exercism/go/concepts/strings/introduction.md

 fullName := "Jane" + " " + "Austen"
 ```

-Some special characters need to be escaped with a leading backspace:
+Some special characters need to be escaped with a leading backslash:

 ```go
 question := "\t or spaces?"